-The Green Card Lottery since its inception and up to the present has been and remains the easiest way to immigrate to the USA.
-For the millions of people participating in the DV program, winning a green card in a lottery game is the only immigration they can count on.
-And here it is important not to miss your chance because of the annoying little things - mistakes in the questionnaire or the wrong photo.
-Photos when checking out the questionnaires are given HUGE attention.
-How exactly the photos are checked and why the instructions should be strictly followed, explains the Florida Center for Assisting Compatriots Median.
+The Green Card Lottery since its inception until now has been and remains the easiest way to immigrate to the United States.
+For the millions of people participating in the DV program, winning a green card in the lottery is the only way of immigration they can count on.
+And here it is important not to miss your chance because of annoying little things - mistakes in the profile or wrong photo.
+Photos when checking profiles are given huge Attention.
+Let's figure out what should be given special attention when filling out the questionnaire.

-The draw process itself is nothing interesting.
-A computer really randomly selects a certain number of winners from the region’s common base, all over the world - from 100 to 150 thousands.
-Considering that there are only 50 thousands of visas, a rather large supply is being made, which will cover the screenings in the future - “athletes” who play to test their luck; people who, having calmly estimated the pros and cons of immigration, will refuse to continue the process; convicted; not passed medicine; those who cannot collect the necessary documents or enough money; disqualified due to errors and fraud and so on.
+The drawing process itself is not interesting.
+The computer randomly selects a certain number of winners from the general database of the region, all over the world - from 100 to 150 thousand.
+Considering that there are only 50 thousand visas, a rather large reserve is being made, which will cover the elimination of many in the future, namely: "athletes" who play to test their luck; people who, having calmly estimated the pros and cons of immigration, will refuse to continue the process; convicted; did not pass the medical commission; those who cannot collect the necessary documents or enough money; disqualified due to detected errors and deception, and so on.

-Also, in addition to all these people, out of 100-150 thousands of initially selected winners will be eliminated those who submitted not one, but several applications.
+In addition to all these people, out of 100-150 thousand initially selected winners, those who submitted not one but several applications will be eliminated.

 The very first check when applying for a green card lottery

-From 7 to 15 millions of applications are submitted annually to participate in the green card lottery (depending on the participating countries).
-It is clear that processing and checking such a quantity of documents manually is an ungrateful job, fraught with a large number of errors.
+From 7 to 15 million applications are submitted annually to participate in the green card lottery (depending on the participating countries).
+It is clear that processing and checking such a number of documents by hand is a thankless job, it is fraught with a lot of errors.
 For this reason, almost the entire processing process is automated and entrusted to special computer programs.

-At the time of filing an application through the site dvlottery.state.gov, the built-in validator checks whether all the necessary fields of the questionnaire are filled in and whether the attached photos correspond to the specified technical parameters.
+At the time of submitting the application, the built-in validator checks whether all the required fields of the questionnaire are filled in and whether the attached photos correspond to the specified technical parameters.
 This is the very first technical check.
-She will miss any applications formally corresponding to the rules.
-For example, it is possible to submit a questionnaire by a person named Yyyyyyy Xxxxxxx with a photograph in which there is no image of a person.
-If this photo is 600 by 600 pixels in size, a .jpeg file, less than 240 kilobytes, color with 24-bit depth - all technical parameters of the file are met, the application will be accepted, a Confirmation Number will be issued.
+It will skip any applications that formally comply with the rules.
+For example, it is quite possible for a person named Yyyyyyy Xxxxxxx to submit a profile with a photograph that does not contain a person's image.
+If this is a 600 by 600 pixel photo, a .jpeg file is less than 240 kilobytes, a color image with a 24-bit depth - all the technical parameters of the file are met, the application will be accepted, and a Confirmation Number will be issued.

-However, this participant Yyyyyyy Xxxxxxx will never receive notification of a win - his application will be rejected at the next stage of verification and she will not accept participation in the green card drawing.
+However, the participant Yyyyyyy Xxxxxxx will never receive a notification of a win - his application will be rejected at the next stage of verification, and she will not take part in the green card drawing.

 In fact, not one general draw is held, but six separate ones - in each of the six regions into which the world for the DV-lottery program is conditionally divided.
 For each region, a certain quota of winning people is calculated, the sum of these six quotas gives the total number of winnings - 100-150 thousand.